-Making Jerky is a lot simpler than one may think!
-As good as store bought jerky may be, homemade jerky is phenomenal!
-Here are a few trick and tips to help you get started.
+Making Jerky is a lot simpler than one may think.
+As good as store-bought jerky may be, homemade jerky is phenomenal!
+Here are a few tricks and tips to help you get started.

 Hang the jerky on meat hooks in your smoker and dry the jerky at 140°F without any smoke to dry the surface.

-Add some bisquettes to the smoker (try Apple, Cherry, Hickory, or Mesquite) and turn the heat up to 165°F, smoking for 2-3 hours.
+Add some bisquettes to the smoker.
+Try Apple, Cherry, Hickory, or Mesquite and turn the heat up to 165°F, smoking for 2-3 hours.
 Raise the temperature another 10 degrees and smoke until finished.
-You’ll know the jerky is ready if when you bend it it starts to fray.
-Smoking it longer, to the stage where it snaps when bent will give the jerky a longer shelf life, but it will be less tasty.
+You’ll know the jerky is ready when you bend it and it starts to fray.
+Smoking it longer, to the stage where it snaps when bent, will give the jerky a longer shelf life, but it will be less tasty.

 Check out some of our easy to make jerky recipes here.